Sugar (Maroon 5 song): Filming

 The music video was filmed in Los Angeles, California.
 It was shot at several ballrooms, located at various locations around the city, where weddings were happening.
 One of the ballrooms was at the Park Plaza Hotel, a very popular location for celebrations and parties.
 A week before filming the video commenced, Dobkin went to see the band, who were rehearsing for the visual.
-During the meeting, Levine questioned the concept, "What if people don't like us?
+During the meeting, Levine questioned the concept: "What if people don't like us?
 What happens if we ruin the bride's moment?"
 That was the first time they started wondering, "What if we're ruining someone's most special day?"
 In order to prevent that from happening, Levine got an idea: after performing "Sugar", he and the band's guitarist, James Valentine would perform an acoustic version of their 2004 single "She Will Be Loved" just for the bride and the groom.
 The dance floor would be cleared of everyone except for the newlyweds and the song would be another traditional "First Dance" for the newlyweds.
 According to Dobkin, that was a very good idea.
-"That's awesome.
-It's just sick romantic."

 A few days before shooting began, most of the grooms started getting nervous and wanted to cancel the wedding crash.
 Dobkin met with each of them and talked them out of canceling.
 At one point, he told them that the mysterious band is in fact Maroon 5.
-Eventually, it turned out that most of them were fans of Maroon 5 and "Adam from The Voice" and had positive responses for performing "She Will Be Loved" after shooting "Sugar".
-"There's no way she could be mad at me after that."
+Eventually, it turned out that most of them were fans of Maroon 5 and Adam from The Voice and had positive responses for performing "She Will Be Loved" after shooting "Sugar".
 Prior to the filming of each sequence, the production team had approximately 20 minutes to enter the location and begin building the tent, while the band tried to get in unnoticed.
 During the first wedding, which was a Jewish wedding, the bride and the groom were sitting in their chairs and while the tent was being constructed, Dobkin received a call on his radio saying that the band was stuck in the elevator.
 Eventually, they got out of the elevator and had to run up nine flights of stairs to get to the ballroom in time for filming.
 Dobkin recalled that when the performance of "Sugar" finished, the members of the band looked at him like they wanted to say, "Oh my God.
 That was awesome!
 Where's the next one?"